William McComas

-William McComas (1795 – June 3, 1865) was a Virginia lawyer and politician who also served in the Virginia Senate, United States House of Representatives and voted against secession in the Virginia Secession Convention of 1861.
+William McComas (1795 – June 3, 1865) was an American lawyer and politician who served in the Virginia Senate, United States House of Representatives and voted against secession in the Virginia Secession Convention of 1861.
 During the American Civil War, although some of his sons enlisted on opposing sides and West Virginia was created, he continued to serve as a federal judge in Union-held territory.

 Early and family life

 Born near Pearisburg in Giles County, Virginia in 1795 to Elisha McComas (1770 - 1849) and his wife Ann French McComas (1776 - 1850), McComas was descended from long-established Virginia families who had helped fight in the American Revolutionary War.
 He had several brothers and sisters.
 McComas attended local private schools, then Emory and Henry College, in Emory, Virginia.

 He married twice.
-His first wife, Mildred Ward McComas (1797 - 1853) bore at least six sons and two daughters who survived to adulthood: Elisha Wesley McComas (1822 - 1890), William Wirt McComas (1826 - 1862), Valeria McComas McComas (1827 - 1854), Hamilton Calhoun McComas (1831 - 1883), Rufus French McComas (1833 - 1891), Benjamin Jefferson McComas (1836 - 1894) and Irene Octavia McComas McKendree (1843 - 1913).
-After his first wife's death, he married Sarah V. Wentz Derton (1811 - 1880), who survived him.
+His first wife, Mildred Ward McComas bore at least six sons and two daughters who survived to adulthood.
+After his first wife's death, he married Sarah V. Wentz Derton.